sebnozzi/miniscript.ts/ROADMAP.md

 Next steps:

-- Write blog-post about it
-  - Describe the architecture

-- Use another map implementation for Contexts since we KNOW that the keys are always strings.
-  Associative arrays?
-  => Using JS {} objects renders a speed increase
-     of 30%!
-Consider this for contexts, but switch back to HashMap as soon as a key is not a string.

-- Slowly re-create SebIDE using miniScript.TS?
-- Show console output on the HTML page
-- Show errors on the HTML page

 - Split intrinsics into different files

 - Implement interesting graphics intrinsics to show-off mini-projects
   - Using HTML Canvas
   - Drawing shapes (lines, boxes, circles)